wireless interface antenna settings not applied at boot

 i just use one card at a time that too as a access point only and nothing fancy, i have tried clearing the config and trying each of those cards and resetting up the access point from scratch but doesnt help, attached is my config, plz delete once u get it

-#17 Updated by Jim Pingle almost 8 years ago
+#17 Updated by Jim Pingle about 8 years ago

 For starters, in that config you have: